ibm-cloud-docs/devsecops/devsecops-apps-byoa.md

            source scripts/va_scan.sh
       ```

-For more information about the steps and stages, see [Custom scripts](/docs/devsecops?topic=devsecops-custom-scripts).
+For more information about the stages, see [Custom scripts](/docs/devsecops?topic=devsecops-custom-scripts).